 Scottish Welfare Fund - community care grants

-If you need emergency help to pay for household goods or services due to coronavirus, you could apply for a grant from the Scottish Welfare Fund.
+If you need emergency help to pay for household goods or services because of coronavirus, you can apply for a grant from the Scottish Welfare Fund.

-The council will check your eligibility.
-They are getting more money so that they can pay out more grants from the Scottish Welfare Fund because of coronavirus.
+Your local council will check if you're eligible.
+It's worth applying even if you're not sure you qualify.
+Councils are getting more money so they can pay out more grants from the Scottish Welfare Fund because of coronavirus.

 Who can get a community care grant

-You can only usually get a crisis grant from the local authority where you live or where you are about to move to.
+You can usually only get a crisis grant from the local council where you live or where you're about to move to.

 If you're from the EU, Iceland, Liechtenstein, Norway or Switzerland

-If you're a national of a European Economic Area (EEA) country or Switzerland, your application for a community care grant should be assessed in the normal way, because EEA and Swiss nationals aren't excluded from applying for assistance by their immigration status.
+If you're a national of a European Economic Area (EEA) country or Switzerland, your local council should assess your application for a community care grant in the normal way.
+That is because your immigration status doesn't exclude you from applying for help.
 The EEA includes all EU countries plus Iceland, Liechtenstein and Norway.

-If you're waiting for the result of a habitual residence test or an appeal for benefits is pending, the local authority may still award you a community care grant.
+If you're waiting for the result of a habitual residence test or an appeal for benefits is pending, your local council might still award you a community care grant.

 What situations can a community care grant help with